 The San Diego tourist office has a helpful website for visitors to the city, with information on local attractions, events, and dining options.
 The website also provides resources for planning a trip to San Diego, including information on transportation, accommodation, and activities to suit different interests and budgets.

 Many of us are increasingly concerned about climate change and sustainability.

 Here are some ideas on how people can travel more responsibly in Mission Beach and San Diego:

 - Staying in a hotel that uses renewable energy sources and practices energy efficiency.
 This is difficult to find at the moment.
 Hopefully, that will change in the near future.

 - Reducing food waste by carefully planning meals and choosing restaurants that prioritize sustainability.
 Ask to take home any leftovers, which you can turn into a picnic by the beach the following day.

 - Limiting consumerism by opting for experiences over material possessions and supporting local businesses.
 This is easy to do in San Diego, where there is a huge focus on outdoor activities, fitness and wellness.

-- Adopting a sustainable diet by choosing locally grown, organic, and plant-based options.
+- Choose locally grown, organic, and plant-based options to adopt a sustainable diet.
 You’ll find lower-impact meals and farmers’ markets along the main street in Pacific Beach.

 - Supporting the local community by participating in cultural activities and supporting local organizations and initiatives.